XpressAI/xircuits.io/docs/main/technical-concepts/branch-and-loop-components.md

   - glossary
 ---

-# Controlflow Components
+# Branch and Loop Components

-With the 1.7 update, Xircuits allows you to implement conditionals and loops in your workflow by allowing users to specify `BaseComponent` as a class attribute.
+With the 1.7 update, Xircuits allows you to implement branch conditionals and loops in your workflow by allowing users to specify `BaseComponent` as a class attribute.

 In the frontend canvas, it will be rendered as a flow `▶` port, which users are able to flow link to other library components as opposed to just passing values to a parameter port.
 In this document, we will refer to these extra flow ports as `controlflow ports`.